PGCert in Historical Studies

 An academic essay or other writing sample is required.
 An extract from a longer piece of writing is acceptable but a note should be included to provide context.

 The text submitted should be in English, preferably written recently and covering a historical subject.
-The word count does not need to include any bibliography or brief footnotes.
+The word count does not need to include your bibliography or any brief footnotes.

 This will be assessed for your knowledge and understanding of the subject demonstrated, ability to construct a logical and persuasive argument, and the clarity and quality of your expression.